SirLearning/GeneticsNotes/undergraduate/pipeline.md

 用长reads，有空间位点的信息，可以直接检测
 - 长reads的检测工具

-## re-sequencing data: Vmap 2

-重测序数据：VMap 2 (>1000 accession)
-1. Fastq
-2. random selection: 10,000 reads
-3. TE, blast

-Vmap 2 数据包括：
-- vcf文件：只包含了SNP位点/片段的reads比对到reference上
-	- 也就是每个样本相对于reference的突变性
+## Reference genome (data 1)

+Why reference: The genome has the sequence of the whole specie's genetic information.
+But why we should put a reference genome as a reference?
-- bam文件：reads比对到reference上
+- For technology:

-# Practice

-## data preparing

-conda problem:
-1. mamba can not work
-	1. figure out in the file: failed
-2. uninstall conda and memba

-research
-1. reviews of transposable element and tools to discover them
+	- different sequences have sequenced by different sequencing technology, the most precise one is the reference
+	- no, the chinese spring didn't have a great result
+- For alignment anchor: alignment sequences from different genome needs one as the basic anchor to decide whether there is a change or not

-## TE library
+## TE library (data 2)

+TE library: the reliable TE and sequence for one species
+- existing manual curative TE library: the proved reliable TE library, the basis of TE detect tools
-TREP
+	- TREP

-Dfam: repetitive families
+	- Dfam: repetitive families

-Repbase
+	- Repbase: repbase 2018 (github)

-## TE detection in reference genomes
+## TE detection in reference genomes (data 3)

 categories:
 - *de novo*
 - Structure
 - Comparative Genomic
 - Homology-based

-machine learning: which I was familiar to
+	- machine learning: which I was familiar to
-- decision tree:
-	- ID3 (Iterative Dichotomister 3) algorithm
-	- C4.5 algorithm
-- association rule learning
-- artificial neural networks
-- inductive logic programming
-- support vector machines
-- Bayesian network

 performance evaluation:
 - accuracy